Akshay-Hegde/PyroCMS-Module-Events-Manager/README.md

  * Select whether the default view "/events_manager" should be the calendar or list
  * On the calendar decide whether to show a list of events on the days or just have the day link to a page that displays the event.
  * Enable/Disable registrations
- * This is cool for designers, set your custom calendar or list layout
+ * For designers, you can set your custom calendar or list layout.
 * __Goodies__
  * Plugin with 2 methods
  * Widget for displaying upcoming events
  * Events are index for searching in admin panel or the visitor's side
 * __Roles__
  * Restrict access to Categories, Custom Fields, Colors, Export and Settings
- * Unselecting "Can edit any event" will prevent users from editing and deleting events they did not create.
+ * Un-selecting "Can edit any event" will prevent users from editing and deleting events they did not create.

 ### Designers